-Example: ORC|RE||CHEM9700122^MediLabCo-Seattle^45D0470381^CLIA|||||||||1234^Admit^Alan^A^III^Dr^^^&2.16.840.1.113883.19.4.6&ISO^L^^^EI^&2.16.840.1.113883.19.4.6&ISO^^^^^^^^MD||^WPN^PH^^1^555^5551005|||||||Level Seven Healthcare, Inc.^L^^^^&2.16.840.1.113883.19.4.6&ISO^XX^^^1234|1005 Healthcare Drive^^Ann Arbor^MI^99999^USA^B|^WPN^PH^^1^555^5553001|4444 Healthcare Drive^Suite 123^Ann Arbor^MI^99999^USA^B

 OBR – Observation Request Segment

 The Observation Request Segment (OBR) is used to capture information about one test being performed on the specimen.
 Most importantly, the OBR identifies the type of testing to be performed on the specimen and ties that information to the order for the testing.